Sheffield-Chip-Design-Team/Getting-Started-Frontend-Hardware/README.md

 3.5 copy the first directory that comes up (usually /usr/local/bin) into [This field](vscode://settings/verilog.linting.path) - Make sure to not include the filename at the end of the path!

-## You are now ready to to begin Project 0!
+## You are now ready to to begin the Tutorial!